 The United States Citizenship & Immigration Services has replaced INS and BCIS, and is the branch of the U.S. Department of Homeland Security that has authority over all aliens in the United States, including foreign scholars.
 ODU is in the district that deals with the Vermont Service Center for various requests, reports and applications.

-The Bureau of Educational and Cultural Affairs in the US Department of State has responsibility for administering J-1 programs.
-The agency also approves exceptions to the normal rules regarding J-1 students and scholars.
+This division--within the Department of State--has the responsibility for administering J-1 programs.
+It also approves any exceptions to the normal rules regarding J-1 students and scholars.